jakubsuchy/parse-ns/README.md

 - [Jan 8 2024] Adds Python 3 support
 - [Jan 8 2024] Adds support for "add service" (in addition to existing "add serviceGroup")
+- [Jan 8 2024] Captures [other parameters], such as "-gslb NONE -maxClient 0 -maxReq 0..." in services and puts them (without parsing) into Other Params column

 # parse-ns